flix-tech/sbt-avro/README.md

 libraryDependencies += "org" % "name" % "rev" // module containing avro schemas
 avroDependencyIncludeFilter := avroDependencyIncludeFilter.value || moduleFilter(organization = "org", name = "name")
 ```

+Avro dependencies are by default included in the compilation of your own `avsc` files.
+This means you can reference types defined in dependencies in your own avro schemas.

 # License
 This program is distributed under the BSD license.
 See the file `LICENSE` for more details.